Kuortti

-Kuortti ([ˈkuo̯rtːi]) is a village in the southern part of the Pertunmaa municipality in Southern Savonia.
-Together with Pertunmaa's church village (administrative center), it is one of the main settlement centers of the municipality.
+Kuortti ([ˈkuo̯rtːi]) is a village in the eastern part of the Mäntyharju municipality in Southern Savonia.
+Together with Pertunmaa's church village, it was one of the main settlement centers of the former Pertunmaa municipality until 2025.
 Kuortti has a population of 252.
 The village is located near the main road between Heinola and Mikkeli.
 The distance from Kuortti to Pertunmaa's church village is about 12 kilometres.